niyatpatel23295/cmpe202-intelligame-xfer/Game Analysis.md

 4. Actor meeting a princess or defining the end of the game.
 5. Giving more lifes.
 6. Adding payment option to purchase energy points or unlock a new level.
+7. Adding option to player to pick from a pool of fruit / snack options with variety of energy contents and hence various levels of difficulty in grasping them.